 A seriatim process is used to identify the “grouped” fund holdings, to assess the risk profile of the current fund holdings (possibly calculating the expected long-term volatility of the funds held with reference to the indicated market proxies) and to classify the entire “asset exposure” into one of the specified choices.
 Here, “asset exposure” refers to the underlying assets (separate and/or general account investment options) on which the guarantee will be determined.
 For example, if the guarantee applies separately for each deposit year within the contract, then the classification process would be applied separately for the exposure of each deposit year.

-In summary, mapping the benefit exposure (i.e., the asset exposure that applies to the calculation of the guaranteed minimum death benefits) to one of the prescribed asset classes is a multi-step process:
+In summary, mapping the benefit exposure (i.e., the asset exposure that applies to the calculation of the guaranteed minimum death benefits) to one of the prescribed asset classes is a multistep process:

 Map each separate and/or general account investment option to one of the prescribed asset classes.
 For some funds, this mapping will be obvious, but for others, it will involve a review of the fund’s investment policy, performance benchmarks, composition and expected long-term volatility.